5 Best Banks in China

 1. Industrial and Commercial Bank of China (ICBC)

-ICBC is ranked 7th on The Asian Banker strength list of Asian Pacific banks, which ranks banks based on the strength of their balance sheet.
+ICBC is ranked 12th on The Asian Banker strength list of Asian Pacific banks in 2021, which rates banks based on the strength of their balance sheet.

 ICBC is a specialized commercial bank and was ranked the largest bank in the world by assets in 2017 and 2018 and was listed as the largest global public company by Forbes in 2019.